laravel-enso/documentation/docs/packages/vue-datatable.md

 Note: In order to make the above requests, named routes are required.

-### Configurable huge resultset management
+### Configurable huge result set management
-When you have huge resultsets, the table component will take longer to respond to the user input.
+When you have huge result sets, the table component will take longer to respond to the user input.
 In order to improve the user experience, when we have more results than the limit set in the configuration (in the `fullInfoRecordLimit` key), the back-end builder no longer computes the number filtered and any totals for that table.